fjarri/poetic_edda/README.rst

 * Voluspo, 54: removed line folding from inline stanza;
 * Voluspo, 35: fixed Old Norse stanza in comment (took it from Gering);
 * Reworked stanza macros to allow page breaks in stanzas;
-* Fixed non-matching separators in Hovamol 79, 80, 131 and Voluspo, 12
+* Fixed non-matching separators in Hovamol 79, 80, 131 and Voluspo, 12;
+* Added protrusion config for Charis SIL to repository

 ~~~~~~~~~~~~~~~~~~~~~~~~
 Tasks for distant future